JPMA Co-creation Meeting

 Visualized Co-Creation Potential

-In the plenary discussion, facilitated by Yoshiyuki Ishida, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PAL), the 16 committees shared their priority initiatives in their action plans based on the three pillars of the Industrial Vision 2035 (Innovation, Access, and Trust), and had a lively discussion on the possibilities for co-creation.
+In the plenary discussion, facilitated by JPMA's Vision for 2035 Managing Director Yoshiyuki Ishida, each of the 16 committees shared their key initiatives in the action plan based on the three pillars (Innovation/Access/Trust) of JPMA's Vision for 2035, and had a lively discussion on the possibilities of co-creation.
 Lively discussions were also held on the possibility of co-creation.

 Innovation

 proposes the use of technology from academia.
-Presenting the TPP (Target Product Profile) of pharmaceutical companies to strengthen collaboration.
+Presenting TPPs (Target Product Profiles) of pharmaceutical companies to strengthen collaboration.

 • - Drug Evaluation Committee